yousef8/rock-paper-scissors/README.md

 ## Usage

-Please notice that all game results and communication happens in the console for now (will change soo.)
+Please notice that all game results and communication happens in the console for now (will change soon)

 ## Adding new features of fixing bugs